jeannepietropaoli/TDD_practice_jest/README.md

 - Working with Jest
 - Writing clear and polyvalent tests
-- Getting familiar with TDD workflow (write a simple test, write just enough code to make it pass, if it fails change code, utnil it passes.
+- Getting familiar with TDD workflow (write a simple test, write just enough code to make it pass, if it fails change code, until it passes.
 Write another test ... and so on)
 - Organizing code into modules

 ## Assignment

-Write tests for the following, and then make the tests pass by then writing code :
+Write tests for the following, and then make the tests pass by writing code :

 - A capitalize function that takes a string and returns it with the first character capitalized.